stepin104826/AmazonWebAutomation-BDDFramework/README.md

         Maven POM XML files used to install and manage project dependencies, plugins, config. etc.

-## Test Automation Technologies Used
-1. **Java:** The primary programming language used for writing the automation scripts.
-2. **Cucumber:** BDD framework used to write readable and executable specifications.
-3. **Selenium WebDriver:** Web automation framework used for browser interaction.
-4. **TestNG:** Testing framework for managing and running the test suites.
-5. **Maven:** Build automation tool used for managing project dependencies and build lifecycle.

 ## Components
 1. **Page Object Model (POM)**: